8 min read

 Geo-targeted Searches

 You’d also use geo-targeted searches if you were looking for a place in a specific location that isn’t near you, for example when planning a trip.
-It’s important to remember this, because otherwise, it’s easy to think that ‘local search’ equals ‘near me search’.
+It’s important to remember this because otherwise, it’s easy to think that ‘local search’ equals ‘near me search’.

 Location-enabled Searches

 If you have your location enabled on your phone, you can perform a local search without even realizing it.
-In most cases, if you simply type in ‘mechanic’ you’ll get local results simply because you have location services enabled on your phone (Google is clever enough to know that you’re probably not looking for a definition of a mechanic unless you specifically ask for one).
+In most cases, if you simply type in ‘mechanic’, you’ll get local results simply because you have location services enabled on your phone (Google is clever enough to know that you’re probably not looking for a definition of a mechanic unless you specifically ask for one).

-What is a local search result?
+What is a local search result in Google?

 Depending on the device used for the search and the type of search performed, a different type of local search result may be shown.